 Wanting to get a few more miles away from the island, Bush stayed at the controls as long as he could allowing Radioman John Delaney to bail out only to die when his parachute failed to open.
 Ltjg William White went down with the aircraft.

-Rescue of George H.W.
-Bush by the Crew of a Submarine
+Bush’s Rescue by the Crew of a Submarine

 Several other American flyers on the same bombing mission were also shot down, and those few who survived were captured by Japanese soldiers and held prisoners on Chichi Jima Island.